National Supports - Mental Health Support

 Living Well Programme

-Living Well is a free group self-management programme run by the HSE.
+Living Well is a free programme run by the HSE.
 It is suitable for anyone who is: living with one or more long-term health conditions, or caring for someone with a long-term health condition.
 It is not suitable for people with significant memory or learning difficulties.

 Men's Aid